Search by Keyword

 Song Structure and Style

 A quick two-measure introduction is first heard which is actually a foreglimpse of the final two measures of each verse minus the vocals.
 With crashing cymbals and accented syncopation of the other main instruments, this is quite a startling beginning to the song.
-The melodic phrase used for the title of the song is actually heard in this introduction, the first two crashing chords representing the words “you won’t” and John’s tambourine hits representing “see me.”
+The melodic phrase used for the title of the song is actually heard in this introduction, the first two crashing chords representing the words “you won’t” while John’s tambourine hits represent “see me.”
 Afterwards, Ringo taps out a simple snare and tom beat (with a simple descending bass line from Paul) to usher in the first verse.

 Actually, we hear the first three words of the first verse (“when I call”) before the first verse begins.
 In fact, nearly every phrase Paul sings in every verse comes in before the downbeat, the exception being when the title of the song is heard.